eralpship/web-dev-workshop/docs/error-handling-caching.md

 ![assorted errors](assets/assorted-errors.png)

 When you revert the change you should see weather conditions normally.
-If you still see errors, try renewing you api key by deleting & recreating the accuweather app.
+If you still see errors, try renewing you api key by deleting & recreating the Accuweather app.

-Also if you open developer console of your browser and refresh the page.
-You should see exactly 6 api calls made, like we expected before.
-Unless queries failed and got retried.
+Open the developer console of your browser and refresh the page.
+You should now see exactly 6 API calls made, just like we expected before.
+(Unless queries failed and got retried.)

-`react-query` is aware of React strict mode's behavior.
-Also deduplicates queries happen too soon back to back to avoid excessive calls.
+`react-query` is aware of React strict mode's behavior and unduplicates the calls.

 ![dedupe](assets/query-dedupe.png)

 ## Suspense and Error boundaries

 We deleted a lot of code from `useWeatherConditions` hook.
-I think we can delete even more.
+I think we can delete even more!

-We will use react's one of the newest features called "Suspense".
-[React Suspense](https://react.dev/reference/react/Suspense) allows us to track automatically if an underlying component is busy with some asynchronous task.
-Which is perfect for our case which is data fetching.
+We will use one of the newest features of React's called "Suspense".
+[React Suspense](https://react.dev/reference/react/Suspense) allows us to track automatically if an underlying component is busy with an asynchronous task.
+Perfect for our case of data fetching.

-This will allow us to stop passing around loading and error state information around and have it automatically handled from parent component `CityWeatherContainer` of its child `WeatherForecast`.
+Suspense will allow us to stop passing around loading and error state information and instead have it be automatically handled from the parent component's `CityWeatherContainer` child component `WeatherForecast`.

 `react-query` is also compatible with Suspense.
-So we can easily turn our `useQuery` calls into `useSuspenseQuery` calls.
+We can easily turn our `useQuery` calls into `useSuspenseQuery` calls.

-let's start changing from `useWeatherConditions.ts`
+Let's start the changes from `useWeatherConditions.ts`:

 **src/hooks/useWeatherConditions.ts**

 ```diff
   import * as WeatherApi from "../services/weather";
 - import { useQuery } from "@tanstack/react-query";
 + import { useSuspenseQuery } from "@tanstack/react-query";

   export default function useWeatherConditions(city: string) {
 -   const citySearchQuery = useQuery({
 +   const citySearchQuery = useSuspenseQuery({